Fitness No Matter Where You Are

 Furthermore, research shows exercise boosts creativity.
-It can remove your filter making you more likely share that great idea with your colleague.
+It can remove your filter making you more likely to share that great idea with your colleague.

 Follow in the footsteps (literally!) of President Barak Obama and Silicon Valley executives who often have walking meetings.

 For many, the commute is an opportunity for aerobic exercise.
-If you live close enough and there’s a safe route, try walking, running, cycling, rollerblading or skateboarding to work.
+If you live close enough and there’s a safe route, try walking, running, cycling, rollerblading, or skateboarding to work.
 If your commute is too far, consider incorporating exercise into part of your commute.

 For example, take the train halfway then work up a sweat for the remainder of your trip.